 You can also find my contributions to other open source projects via my accounts on GitHub and CodePlex.

-In addition to open source work in communities like CodePlex and GitHub, I'm also active on StackOverflow amd Programmers StackExchange.
+In addition to my open source work, I'm also active on StackOverflow and Programmers StackExchange.

 In 2011 I gave a talk at the BSUG - Reactive Extensions and Remote Automation with Windows Phone 7.
 Materials from the talk can be found here.